-The WORD in Other Words by Fr John Cruz SVD (Philippines) for Thursday Week 5 in Ordinary Time
+The WORD in Other Words by Fr John Cruz SVD (Philippines)

 A Muslim Subano mother (an indigenous tribe in Mindanao) one day rushed to our parish convent in Zamboanga Sibugay with her daughter.
 She explained that her child was possessed by a spirit, and asked me to perform an exorcism.
 The teenager was fidgety, the eves had a confused look, and only spoke and understood Cebuano (not their native language).